nigel-bruce-khan/BEASTLAB22/assignment4/report/README.md

 Considering both nodes and taking the MFLOPS as the indicator for performance, we found two trends: for small to medium sizes, the CPU variant performs better than the GPU variant, but starting at 2^21, the GPU slightly outperforms the CPU variant.
 However, we need to consider that the performance obtained here was based on the mflops, which only considers the floating point operations and the execution time **after** the arrays have been initialized, and since for both variants the routine is executed on the same device, we cannot clearly infer that one variant is better than the other.
 Therefore, we complemented our inspection with our time analysis and there we found stronger differences.
 On both nodes, longer execution times were seen in the second variant, for all data sizes.
 For the first variant, the order was _initialize -> transfer data -> perform work_ ,whereas for the second, it was _allocate -> initialize data -> perform work_.
 One possible explanation for the increase in times is that the initialization of the arrays as a **sequential** routine is computationally more expensive than copying the initialized array.
 Although the memory bandwidth is higher in the GPU than in the CPU, the caches are considerable smaller, so one could attribute that many accesses to the memory in GPU will eventually cost more as size keeps increasing.

-**4)** We experimented with four loop scheduling policies (see assignment4_part_i_task1_4.cpp):
+**4)** We experimented with many loop scheduling policies (see assignment4_part_i_task1_4.cpp) including:
 - #pragma omp distribute parallel for schedule **(static, 1)**, to enable memory coalescing
 - #pragma omp distribute parallel for schedule **(static, 64)**
 - #pragma omp parallel for (static,1)
-- #pragma omp distribute parallel for.
+- #pragma omp distribute parallel for

-The results for rome and thunder are shown below.
-Only for this task and 1.5a we decided to display the graphs using an irregular x-axis containing all data size values, to observe with more detail what happens with each size increment.
+Only the relevant results for rome and thunder are shown below.
+For this task and 1.5a we decided to display the graphs using labels for the x-axis containing all data size values, to observe with more detail what happens with each size increment.

 | Thunder                          |   Rome                         |